corda/corda-docs-portal/content/en/apps/bankinabox/api-guide.md

 ### Get transactions for a specified customer

-Send a `GET` request to the `/transactions/customer/{customerId}` endpoint to invoke the [`GetTransactionsForCustomerPaginatedFlow`](back-end-guide.md#gettransactionsforcustomerpaginatedflow).
+Send a `GET` request to the `/transactions/customer/{customerId}` endpoint to invoke the <a href="../../../en/apps/bankinabox/back-end-guide.html#gettransactionsforcustomerpaginatedflow">`GetTransactionsForCustomerPaginatedFlow`</a>.
 The `GetTransactionsForCustomerPaginatedFlow` returns a list of transactions for a specified customer ID, matching the given search criteria.
 This request requires authorization.
 It can be sent by an admin user.

 - Request type: `GET`.
 - Path: `/transactions/customer/{customerId}`.